janet-dev/python-lucky-dip-lotto/README.md

 - your ticket

-After comparing the two sets of numbers for that week, the program outputs a prize based on the number of matches:
+After comparing the two sets of numbers for that week, the program outputs a prize based on the number of matches:<br>
-● £20 for three matching numbers
+● £20 for three matching numbers<br>
 ● £40 for four matching numbers
 ● £100 for five matching numbers
 ● £10000 for six matching numbers